Encryption: 19th–20th century

 Around 1790, Thomas Jefferson theorized a cipher to encode and decode messages to provide a more secure way of military correspondence.
 The cipher, known today as the Wheel Cipher or the Jefferson Disk, although never actually built, was theorized as a spool that could jumble an English message up to 36 characters.
 The message could be decrypted by plugging in the jumbled message to a receiver with an identical cipher.'

-A similar device to the Jefferson Disk, the M-94, was developed in 1917 independently by US Army Major Joseph Mauborne.
+A similar device to the Jefferson Disk, the M-94, was developed in 1917 independently by US Army Major Joseph Mauborgne.
 This device was used in U.S. military communications until 1942.

-In World War II, the Axis powers used a more advanced version of the M-94 called the Enigma Machine.
+In World War II, Germany used the Enigma machine for encrypted military communications.
 The Enigma Machine was more complex because unlike the Jefferson Wheel and the M-94, each day the jumble of letters switched to a completely new combination.
 Each day's combination was only known by the Axis, so many thought the only way to break the code would be to try over 17,000 combinations within 24 hours.
-The Allies used computing power to severely limit the number of reasonable combinations they needed to check every day, leading to the breaking of the Enigma Machine.
+The Allies combined cryptanalytic techniques with electromechanical machines to reduce and test the plausible Enigma settings that had to be considered each day.

 Modern

 Today, encryption is used in the transfer of communication over the Internet for security and commerce.
 As computing power continues to increase, computer encryption is constantly evolving to prevent eavesdropping attacks.
-One of the first "modern" cipher suites, DES, used a 56-bit key with 72,057,594,037,927,936 possibilities; it was cracked in 1999 by EFF's brute-force DES cracker, which required 22 hours and 15 minutes to do so.
-Modern encryption standards often use stronger key sizes, such as AES (256-bit mode), TwoFish, ChaCha20-Poly1305, Serpent (configurable up to 512-bit).
-Cipher suites that use a 128-bit or higher key, like AES, will not be able to be brute-forced because the total amount of keys is 3.4028237e+38 possibilities.
-The most likely option for cracking ciphers with high key size is to find vulnerabilities in the cipher itself, like inherent biases and backdoors or by exploiting physical side effects through Side-channel attacks.
+One of the first widely adopted modern block ciphers, Data Encryption Standard, used a 56-bit key with 72,057,594,037,927,936 possibilities; it was cracked in 1999 by EFF's brute-force DES cracker, which required 22 hours and 15 minutes to do so.
+Modern encryption standards often use stronger key sizes, such as AES (256-bit mode), TwoFish, ChaCha20-Poly1305, Serpent (supports keys up to 256 bits).
+AES-128 has a key space of 2^{128} possible keys, making exhaustive key search computationally infeasible with current technology.
+The most likely option for cracking ciphers with large key sizes is to find vulnerabilities in the cipher itself, like inherent biases and backdoors or by exploiting physical side effects through Side-channel attacks.
 For example, RC4, a stream cipher, was cracked due to inherent biases and vulnerabilities in the cipher.

 Encryption in cryptography

 In the context of cryptography, encryption serves as a mechanism to ensure confidentiality.
 Since data may be visible on the Internet, sensitive information such as passwords and personal communication may be exposed to potential interceptors.
 The process of encrypting and decrypting messages involves keys.
-The two main types of keys in cryptographic systems are symmetric-key and public-key (also known as asymmetric-key).
+The two main types of encryption schemes are symmetric-key and public-key (also known as asymmetric-key) cryptography.

 Many complex cryptographic algorithms often use simple modular arithmetic in their implementations.